 UF DSP Classification*

-A senior-level position within UF’s Division of Sponsored Programs responsible for facilitating a wide range of sponsored programs administration activities, including managing the most highly complex pre-award and non-financial post award transactions related to sponsored programs administration.
+A experienced-level position within UF’s Division of Sponsored Programs responsible for facilitating a wide range of sponsored programs administration activities, including managing the most highly complex pre-award and non-financial post award transactions related to sponsored programs administration.
 Experienced professional who knows how to apply theory and put it into practice with in-depth understanding of the professional field; possesses broad job knowledge; analyzes problems/issues of diverse scope and determines solutions.

 Examples of Work